helins/clojure-of-things/README.md

 $ lein repl :start :host 0.0.0.0 :port 4000
 ```

-The rest is just traditional Clojure development.
+The rest is just traditional Clojure development of connecting your text
+editor/IDE to the REPL and doing wonders.

 ## Optimizing uberjars